CLOSE X

 By Carla Marie Rupp

-There are many things to do in Costa Rica, especially for those on a budget, ever more so for a female solo traveler.
+Unwittingly, en route there they pass Costa Rica, a phenomenal country with many things to do for many travelers.
+And it’s an especially welcoming place for those on a budget, ever more so for a female solo traveler.

 It’s a safe place to travel, so on my Costa Rican adventure I went budget.
 Leaving the big city of San Jose, I went to small, fun towns I heard about along the way.